 (96 ÷ 8,000) × 100 = 1.2%

-Once this tracking is in place, you’ll know exactly where to act: slow pages, long forms, lack of trust, and more.
-That’s what we’ll cover next.
+Once this tracking is in place, you’ll know exactly where to focus your efforts: slow pages, overly complex forms, lack of trust signals, and more.
+That’s what we’ll explore next.

 Before you think about major redesigns, start with the easy wins — simple, often technical tweaks that can make an immediate difference.